SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 <!--
 - We're going to be talking about patterns and architectures
 - For the purpose of this talk, we're going to use some definitions that are...
-- Lightly edited from Pittsburgh's own Software Engineering Institute at CMU
+  - Lightly edited from PGH's own Software Engineering Institute at CMU
 - Patterns are PATTERN_DEFINITION
 - And architectures as ARCHITECTURE_DEFINITION
 - To help distinguish between the two, I'll use emojis to key you in